data-apis/dataframe-api-compat/README.md

 - ✅ No dependencies.
 - ✅ Lightweight: wheel is smaller than 30 kB.
-- ✅ Simple, minimal, perfectly backwards-compatible (after February 2024) API.
+- ✅ Simple, minimal, and predictable.

 No need to choose - support both with ease!